aave/aip/content/aips/ACI_SERVICE_PROVIDER_PROPOSAL.md

 The proposed budget is 250k aUSDT for a period of 6 months.

-The proposal payload uses the `IProposalGenericExecutor` to create a 180 days stream with the following parameters:
+The proposal payload uses the delegatecall pattern with a pre-deployed payload.
+The payload creates a 180 days stream with the following parameters:

 ```solidity
 contract ProposalPayload is IProposalGenericExecutor {